rcaileff/career_ladders/software_engineering/core_engineer.md

 * Ensures deliverables by other engineers are acceptable to stakeholders

 ## Subject Matter Expert
-* Leads & recommends direction for project/product.
+* Same as Sr. SE I

 ## Engineer Exchange
 * Participation in 1 engineer exchange for at least 6 weeks with another Dedicated or Ranger team*